Heath-Lester/Obsidian-Vault/Null vs Undefined.md

 In [[JavaScript]], all uninstantiated variables default to undefined.
+Undefined is actually a special value in JavaScript which means that a variable has not been set.

 Null is generally considered to be intentional while undefined is considered to be unintentional.